Network Address Translation (NAT)

 - Eliminates address renumbering when a network evolves.

 - Certain applications will not function while NAT is enabled.

 - Complicates tunneling protocols such as IPsec.

-- Also, router being a network layer device, should not tamper with port numbers(transport layer) but it has to do so because of NAT.
+- Also, the router being a network layer device, should not tamper with port numbers(transport layer) but it has to do so because of NAT.